Alcohol use and safe drinkingBeer consumption; Wine consumption; Hard liquor consumption; Safe drinking; Teen drinking

 - Beer is about 5% alcohol, although some beers can have more.

 - Wine is usually 12% to 15% alcohol.

 The amount and type of food in your stomach can change how quickly this occurs.
 For example, high-carbohydrate and high-fat foods can make your body absorb alcohol more slowly.

 Certain types of alcoholic drinks get into your bloodstream faster.
-A carbonated (fizzy) alcoholic drink, such as champagne, will be absorbed faster than a non-carbonated drink.
+Stronger drinks tend to be absorbed faster.

 Alcohol slows your breathing rate, heart rate, and how well your brain functions.
-These effects may appear within 10 minutes and peak at around 40 - 60 minutes.
+These effects may appear within 10 minutes and peak at around 40 to 60 minutes.
 Alcohol stays in your bloodstream until it is broken down by the liver.
-The amount of alcohol in your blood is called your "blood alcohol level."
-If you drink alcohol faster than the liver can break it down, this level will rise.
+The amount of alcohol in your blood is called your blood alcohol level.
+If you drink alcohol faster than the liver can break it down, this level rises.

-Your blood alcohol level is used to legally define whether or not you are "drunk."
-The blood alcohol legal limit usually falls between 0.08 and 0.10 in most states.
-Below is a list of blood alcohol levels and the likely symptoms.
+Your blood alcohol level is used to legally define whether or not you are drunk.
+The legal limit for blood alcohol usually falls between 0.08 and 0.10 in most states.
+Below is a list of blood alcohol levels and the likely symptoms: